kometen/dns-load-balancer/README.md

 During the development I wanted to use tokio for asynchronous tasks.
 Claude have done the heavy lifting.

-This DNS-forwarder will send out a request to each DNS-server defined in `config.rs` and stop when it receives an answer or None if name resolution was not successful.
+This DNS-forwarder will send out a request to each DNS-server defined in `dns-load-balancer.rs` and stop when it receives an answer or None if name resolution was not successful.

 I noticed a delay when connecting to a kubernetes-service and it turned out the client